-Flu season hasn’t hit Michigan hard yet, but it’s coming.
+Flu season hasn’t hit Michigan hard yet, but it’s definitely here.

-“Kid-wise, we’re not seeing a ton of it in the children’s hospital yet, which may mean that people are getting their flu shots,” he said.
-RSV is more common at the children’s hospital right now, he added.
+“We’re not seeing a ton of it … which may mean that people are getting their flu shots,” he said.

 For kids and adults who haven’t had a flu shot this season, it’s not too late.

 “The good news is there’s still time to get a flu shot.
 But get it soon, because it takes two weeks to take effect,” Dr. McGee said.

 Time will tell if the vaccine is a good match to the type of flu circulating this year, or how bad of a flu season it will be.
 So far, 11 children have died from the flu in the United States this 2018-19 flu season.
 For the 2017-18 flu season, 185 children died.